(844) 366-8800 info@oasismed.com

 Chiropractors are the highest-rated healthcare practitioner for low-back pain treatments above specialist physician/MD (i.e., neurosurgeons, neurologists, orthopaedic surgeons), and primary care physician/MD (i.e., family, or internal medicine).

-Chiropractors are doctors (DC) who are educated in nationally accredited, four-year doctoral graduate school programs through a curriculum that includes a minimum of 4,200 hours of classroom, laboratory, and clinical internship.
+Chiropractors are doctors (DC) who are educated in nationally accredited, four-year doctoral graduate school programs through a curriculum that includes a minimum of 4,200 hours of classroom and laboratory training as well as a clinical internship.
 The average chiropractic doctorate program is equivalent in classroom hours to allopathic (MD) and osteopathic (DO) medical schools.

 The word ‘chiropractic’ comes from the Greek words cheir (meaning ‘hand’) and praktos (meaning ‘done’), i.e., done by hand.
 Today, chiropractic is a regulated healthcare profession in the United States and has been for more than 100 years.
 Kansas was the first state to license chiropractic in 1913.
 Today, all 50 U.S. states, the District of Columbia, all U.S. territories, and more than 40 countries worldwide license chiropractors.